Jump to content

 The perfect portion size

 The amount of rice served per person varies whether you’re cooking it as a side dish or as the main course (ignoring ‘how hungry are you?’ as a factor).
-We recommend 50-100g of dry uncooked rice, or ½ to one cup of dry uncooked rice, per person, using more for main dishes and less for side dishes.
+We recommend 50-75g of dry uncooked rice per person, using more for main dishes and less for side dishes.

-It can be difficult to know how much water to add to the pot when you’re cooking rice.
-Too much and you’re left with a soggy mess, too little and it will be underdone and likely burn at the bottom.
-The good news is there’s a simple, foolproof way of getting it right every time, and you don’t need any fancy equipment or magic water-to-rice ratios – just your finger.
-The finger trick, or first knuckle method, is quick, easy, and it works for any type of rice.
+The finger trick, or first knuckle method, is quick, easy and it works for any type of rice.
 Simply add the amount of rice you want to cook into the pot and make sure it’s level.
 Then put your index finger on top of the rice and add cold water until it reaches the first line of your index finger from the top.
 And that’s it.

-If you don’t trust the finger trick, how to cook Basmati rice guide here, covering the open pan and covered pan/absorption methods.
-Or generally speaking, 2-parts water to 1-part rice is a good ratio, with 1 ½-parts water to 1-part rice for slightly firmer rice.
+If you don’t trust the finger trick, read our how to cook Basmati rice guide here, which covers the open pan and covered pan/absorption methods.
+Or, generally speaking, 2-parts water to 1-part rice is a good ratio, with 1 ½ parts water to 1 part rice for slightly firmer rice.

-If you’re cooking our microwave pouches, fingers are required, but only to squeeze the pouch and tear the strip, because you don’t need any water.
+If you’re cooking our microwave pouches, you’ll only need your fingers to squeeze the pouch and tear the strip, and you don’t need any water at all!

 Toast your rice before cooking it

-If you’re looking to elevate your plate of rice, try toasting it in oil until it browns ever so slightly.
+If you’re looking to elevate your rice dish, try toasting it in oil until it browns ever so slightly.
 It will bring out more flavour and give your rice a delicious nuttiness.
-And as an added bonus, it also reduces the cooking time because you’ve softened the starch and avoids it getting clumpy.
+As an added bonus, it also reduces the cooking time because you’ve softened the starch and avoids it getting clumpy.

 You can freeze cooked rice

-Some people say it’s actually better to freeze rice than storing it in the fridge, and it works for all types of grains.
-It can be frozen cooked, or uncooked, just make sure to cool it down as soon as possible.
+Some people say it’s actually better to freeze rice rather than storing it in the fridge, and this works for all types of grains.
+It can be frozen cooked, or uncooked, just make sure to cool it down before freezing it.
 A great way to do this quickly is by spreading it out on a shallow bowl, plate or tray and then transferring it to freezer-safe containers or bags as soon as possible.
 Remember to label your portions and use them within one month.

 Freeze Rice